Artisan Sourdough Aperitif Trio with Preserved Lemon Labneh, Thai Basil Pepper Dip, and Bistro Tuna Rillettes

 What if I don't have sterilized jars?

 Run clean jars and lids through the dishwasher on the hottest setting, or boil them in water for 10 minutes.
 Let them air-dry completely before filling.
-Any moisture left inside will shorten the shelf life.

 Can I freeze these dips?